 You should not have unrealistic expectations of others, who are living their own busy and stressful lives.

-Or expect any person to fulfill every singly one of your social and/or emotional needs.
+Or expect any person to fulfill every single one of your social and/or emotional needs.
+That’s on you, babe.